nicc777/exploring-aws-kinesis/labs/lab3-non-kinesis-example/README.md

 ![VPC Design](../../images/vpc_design.png)

 > _**Interesting Observation**_: The proxy server responds with a HTTP code 400 during health checks.
-THis is actually OK, and therefore the 400 code is used in the Target Group health checks to assume a healthy state.
+This is actually OK, and therefore the 400 code is used in the Target Group health checks to assume a healthy state.

 ## Serving of a web site from EC2 (private only), accessed via a proxy server in a Public VPC